bkw777/WP-2_IC-Card/README.md

 Build notes:

-Make a write-enable "male jumper" for the WRITE pads on the ROM IC Cards by taking 2 of the left over 2.54mm pins and solder-bridge the two pins on the short side.
-Store the jumper by just sliding onto the edge of the programming adapter pcb.
+Make a "male jumper" for the WRITE pads on the ROM card by taking 2 of the left over 2.54mm pins and solder-bridge the two pins on the short side.
+There is a pair of holes in the programming adapter to store the write-enable jumper when not in use.

 The center line of 1.27mm pins isn't quite tall enough to make good contact with the socket on the ROM card.